cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-boston-18.md

 The first day is applicable to "the whole team".
 (BAs, product owners, domain experts, UX designers, developers, testers, and any other important stakeholders).

-Day 1 will give a thorough introduction to Behavior-Driven Development, which is the process that Cucumber supports.
+Day 1 will give a thorough introduction to Behaviour-Driven Development, which is the process that Cucumber supports.
 There is no automation on this day; the focus is on analysis and collaboration techniques.

 We’ll teach you [Example Mapping](https://cucumber.io/blog/2015/12/08/example-mapping-introduction) - a powerful technique we have developed to help business, IT and QA break requirements down into concrete examples.
 This exposes misunderstandings early and will help you write better executable specifications and automated tests later.